What is Local History?

 There is a Guide for Weekly Class students which will give you further information.

 Availability of titles on the reading list (below) can be checked on SOLO, the library catalogue.

-Heather is an active local historian with a variety of research interests including early modern riots and eighteenth century recipes.
-Amongst other publications, she has co-edited two books of fifteenth century wills and a collection of eighteenth century recipes.
+Heather is an active local historian with various research interests including sixteenth and seventeenth century social unrest.
+She has published various articles, two books of fifteenth century wills and a collection of eighteenth century recipes.